mike-ward/mike-ward.github.io/_posts/2016-08-01-exploring-mithril-a-javascript-framework-for-building-brilliant-applications.md

 Points of interest:

 -   Virtual elements can have children.
-Multiple children elements are expressed as an array
+Child elements are expressed as an array
--   Literal strings are, um, err literal strings.
+-   Literal strings are, um, err, literal strings.
 -   Components simply reflect the state of the model.
 -   Mithril does not have an eventing system.
 Use DOM events.
 -   Redrawing occurs automatically for mounted components on events